01 of 06

 Eventually though, following the lead of cigar giant H. Upmann, most all handmade cigars were distributed in cedar boxes with colorful labels adhered to the inside of the hinged cover.
 Cedar was used to keep the cigars from drying out and to aid in the maturing process.

-When the box would be opened in a store where single cigars were sold, the label inside the lid very easily advertised the various brands on display.
+When the box was opened in a store where single cigars were sold, the label inside the lid very easily advertised the various brands on display.
 Labels were reportedly first used by Ramon Allones to market his Cuban cigar brand, and the practice flourished in the late 1800s as the cigar industry blossomed.
 The artwork on earlier labels, like the one shown here, is less colorful and ornate than those produced around the turn of the 20th century.

 02 of 06